Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 Scotland is the proud country of whisky, mountains, and fantasy-esque medieval castles.
 Because of its mild weather in the summer (well, mild for Scotland, at least), rich culture, and gorgeous scenery, it attracts millions of tourists a year who love to camp, hike, tour distilleries, and see local nature.

-If you are planning on visiting Scotland sometime in the future, here are some tips and bits of advice for visiting the country that will help you make the most of your trip.
+If you are planning on visiting Scotland sometime in the future, here are some tips and tricks for visiting the country that will help you make the most of your trip.

 1. Hire a Car

 Public transport is fine if you only plan on visiting the cities, but there is much more to Scotland than exciting Glasgow and historic Edinburgh.
 If you plan on visiting the more rural, mountainous areas of the Highlands, then it's a good idea to get yourself a car so you won't have to stick to any public transportation timetables.
 Buses and trains aren't as common or as frequent once you're north of Inverness.